ThunderboltCommunicationsCorp/Thunderbolt-Quantum-Navigator/README.md

 # Thunderbolt Quantum Navigator
-A lightweight browser made to provide functionality!
+A lightweight browser made to provide functionality on older systems!

 -------------------------------------------------------------------